drakesvoboda/4710/README.md

 from the list.
 Update the desired fields and click "Update" or click delete to delete the paper completely.
 To add a paper: navigate to "Main Page" and click "View Papers".
 Click "+ Create a paper" and fill in the required fields and click "Update".
-Once the paper has been created select it from the list of papers and add any authors.
+Authors and reviewers can be selected during the creation of the paper.
 Adjust the order of the authors with the up and down arrows next to the selected author's name.
-Then add reviewers to the paper.
 Click "update" when done.
+To enforce the constraint that each paper must have 3 reviews, 3 reviewers must be selected using the multi-select box when adding or updating a paper.

 2. To delete or update a pc member: navigate to "Main Page" and click "View PC Members".
 Select a pc member from the list.
 Update the desired fields and click "Update" or click delete to delete the